AlexGaillard/AlexGaillard/README.md

 ### Hi there 👋

 I am a former adman turned software engineer who loves to tinker across the stack.
 The majority of my experience is working on the front end, especially with React, Redux and responsive CSS/SASS.
-However I also have some experience across the stack with database and api design and some of the more daunting technologies like Docker.
+However I also have some experience across the stack with database and API design and some of the more daunting technologies like Docker.

 On the front end I am currently focusing on learning Typescript and constantly find myself in awe of how easily it points out your own stupid mistakes to you.